 Built in 1404 AD/CE, the Roland statue in Bremen’s market square is associated with the 8th-century AD/CE Frankish leader and Margrave of Brittany, a paladin of Charlemagne’s imperial court.
 The statue was built to represent rights and privileges associated with the free imperial city of Bremen.
 The Old City Hall (out of frame to the right) saw its start as Gothic in the early 15th-century with Renaissance style renovations in the early 17th-century.
-Bremen’s City Hall and Roland statue have been a UNESCO World Heritage Site since 2004.
+Bremen’s City Hall and Roland statue were inscribed in 2004 as UNESCO World Heritage Site.

 Cologne Cathedral (Kölner Dom)

 In silhouette after sunset, the twin-spired Cathedral and the adjacent Hohenzollern Bridge are the best-known landmarks for the city of Cologne.
-The Kölner Dom (Cologne Cathedral) has been inscribed as UNESCO World Heritage Site since 1996.
+Taking over 630 years for construction, the cathedral includes among its important religious treasures: sculptures, stained glass, and a reliquary and shrine to the Three Wise Men.
+The Kölner Dom (Cologne Cathedral) was inscribed in 1996 by UNESCO as World Heritage Site.

 “Clear economical lines, and transparent glass corners.”
 We take for granted how we see much of the basics of 21st-century design and architecture derived from the Bauhaus movement in early 20th-century Germany.
 Simpler and less-ornate meant cleaner lines, and the idea an entire building wall could consist of (supported and reinforced) glass, let alone having a building’s corner be glass instead of solid wood, brick, or plaster were ideas big, revolutionary, and perhaps a little heretical against accepted architecture.
 Design and form, form and function, and functionally designed architecture were all to be created and stand independently of class or economic status.
-The Bauhaus Dessau building was inscribed as UNESCO World Heritage in 1996.
+The Bauhaus Dessau building was part of the 1996 inscription as UNESCO World Heritage Site.

 Wartburg Castle is the place to where Martin Luther was whisked safely away into hiding after he was declared heretic and outlaw after his trial at the Diet (Imperial Parliament) of Worms in 1521.
 Luther hid here in safety until 1522 when he returned to Wittenberg.
-Wartburg was inscribed as UNESCO World Heritage Site in 1999.
+Wartburg Castle was inscribed in 1999 as UNESCO World Heritage Site.

 Eisleben Luther sites: birth & death houses

 Martin Luther was born in Eisleben in this house (“Geburtshaus”) on 10 November 1483.
 After five centuries and multiple phases of renovation and expansion, the house is now a museum dedicated to his early childhood in Eisleben and nearby Mansfeld.
-The houses where Luther was born and where he died were inscribed as UNESCO World Heritage Site in 1996.
+The houses where Luther was born and where he died were inscribed in 1996 as UNESCO World Heritage Site.

 At this location, the museum here is dedicated to Martin Luther’s final days and to the place where Luther died in 1546.
 But due to clerical/paperwork errors and misunderstandings, this house is not the actual place where Luther died; he died down the street in a building that’s now a hotel.
-The houses where Luther was born and where he died were inscribed as UNESCO World Heritage Site in 1996.
+The houses where Luther was born and where he died were inscribed in 1996 as UNESCO World Heritage Site.

-he massive winding tower for Shaft 12 at the former coal mine Zeche Zollverein dominates the local landscape in Essen.
+The massive winding tower for Shaft 12 at the former coal mine Zeche Zollverein dominates the local landscape in Essen.
 Like the Zollverein, former coal mines throughout the Ruhr river region have been or are undergoing transformation from abandoned industrial sites to urban green- and cultural-spaces.
-Essen’s Zollverein colliery is a UNESCO World Heritage Site since 2001.
+Essen’s Zollverein colliery was inscribed in 2001 as UNESCO World Heritage Site.

 Goslar, Rammelsberg Ore Mines